 Although the body removes ethylmercury faster than methylmercury, the FDA removed thimerosal from all vaccines as a precautionary measure to diminish the total exposure of infants to mercury.

 Like lead poisoning, mercury poisoning happens in the blood stream, which then circulates throughout the body and damage brain tissues.

 If you suspect that you or a member of your family has been unwittingly exposed to mercury, and that this exposure caused you and your loved one injury, Jami S. Oliver, a leading hazardous products lawyer of Columbus, Ohio can help.
-Contact us at (614)220-9100 or fill out our online form.
+Call 614-220-9100 to schedule an appointment.